 Czech Republic – Austria

-Prague and Vienna – only the beginning of highlights from the riches of this tour!
-This trans-Central European voyage will show you the cultural and natural diversity of these countries united by the former Habsburg Empire.
-You will visit the pearls of both the Czech Republic and Austria during the bike tour Prague – Vienna, four architecturally unique sites inscribed on the UNESCO World Heritage List, well preserved nature of NP Podyji, as well as countless picturesque towns, villages with specific atmosphere and cultural richness of both countries.
+Discover the beauty of one of the most magnificent bicycle tours in Europe!
+You will visit the pearls of both the Czech Republic and Austria – during the bike tour Prague – Vienna, four architecturally unique sites inscribed on the UNESCO World Heritage List, well preserved nature of NP Podyji, as well as countless picturesque towns, villages with specific atmosphere and cultural richness of both countries.
 Most of this trip follows the Greenway bike path, which is the most important bike tour in Czech Republic.

 Both Prague and Vienna used to be the seats of powerful kings and ruling seats of famous kingdoms and empires.
-Therefore, these two cities are overflowing with cultural richness resulting from a high concentration of pieces of art of the most prestigious artists and architects of the given time.
+Therefore, these two cities are overflowing with cultural richness resulting from a high concentration of pieces of art of the most prestigious artists and architects.

 According to your arrival you can spent one or more days to explore the Prague co called "Paris of the Central Europe", relax or have a unique "Prague-by-bike" tour before you set off for bike holiday.